by Vina Medenilla

 Taal Maranan’s Farmville is an agritourism site in Taal, Batangas that measures about five hectares and that offers family-friendly activities, accommodation, farm-to-table meals, and more.

-Besides offering healthy food and attraction to the public, Maranan’s mission is for the farm to pave the way for people to learn natural farming while creating remarkable memories with their families at Taal Maranan.
+Besides offering healthy food and various attractions to the public, Maranan’s mission is for the farm to pave the way for people to learn natural farming while creating remarkable memories with their families at Taal Maranan.

 A source of produce